wolfberryllc/MetaIoT-Cloud/README.md

-## Phase 3 Management and Response System *Pending release 🌀
+## Phase 3 Management and Response System *Private *Pending release 🌀
 ### This phase updates the backend to use Azure to Hyperledger to various decentralized networks.
 A wallet management and response system using phase 2 will be completed in this new environment.